phulin/doctor-dread/README.md

 # Set your Stash and VIP clans

-When at all possible, duffo will try to access a friendly clan stash to see if it can access certain items you don't have that can profitably augment farming -- things like a Movable Feast, a sheet of Spooky Putty, a Haiku Katana, etc. To set your stash clan, copy the name of your intended stash clan and run the following code (using BAFH as an example):
+When at all possible, dr will try to access a friendly clan stash to see if it can access certain items you don't have that can profitably augment farming -- things like a Movable Feast, a sheet of Spooky Putty, a Haiku Katana, etc. To set your stash clan, copy the name of your intended stash clan and run the following code (using BAFH as an example):

 ```
-set duffo_stashClan = "Bonus Adventures from Hell"
+set dr_stashClan = "Bonus Adventures from Hell"
 ```

-Additionally, if you have a VIP Lounge Key, duffo will try to make use of any VIP furniture to augment its farming.
+Additionally, if you have a VIP Lounge Key, dr will try to make use of any VIP furniture to augment its farming.
 To set your VIP clan, copy the name of your intended VIP clan and run the following code (once again using BAFH as an example):

 ```
-set duffo_vipClan = "Bonus Adventures from Hell"
+set dr_vipClan = "Bonus Adventures from Hell"
 ```

 # Install "Universal Recovery"